 TimeLoc allows LocataLite transceivers to achieve incredibly accurate, nanosecond-level timing.
 For the first time ever – this is achieved without the use of atomic clocks.
 There is no other technology in the world that can do this.

 How does TimeLoc work?

-TimeLoc is the mechanism used to synchronize the signals transmitted by LocataLites.
-The unique LocataLite transceiver design utilizes a receiver within the LocataLite to track both signals from an external LocataLite (let’s call it “A”) as well as the signals from its own internal transmitter broadcasting co-located signals (call it “B”).
-This sets up a measurable loop which is described in detail in the Locata patent document and has been named a Time Lock Loop (TLL).
-By taking pseudorange and carrier phase measurements derived from both external received signal A and co-located internal signal B, LocataLite B is able to move or slew its signals to align with A.
+TimeLoc is the mechanism used to synchronize the radio signals transmitted by LocataLites.
+The unique LocataLite transceiver design utilizes a receiver within the LocataLite to track both signals from an external LocataLite (let’s call it “A”) as well as the signals from its own internal transmitter broadcasting co-located signals (“B”).
+This sets up a measurable loop which is described in the Locata patent document and has been named a Time Lock Loop (TLL).
+By taking pseudorange and carrier phase measurements derived from both external received signal A and internal signal B, LocataLite B is able to move or slew its signals to align with A.